victorsotofr/random/README.md

 - Small RAG projects for fun

-- A `summarize-emails` file that helps me get a news summary of my favorite newletters (that I label "news" in my Gmail account)
+- A `summarize-emails` file that helps me get a news summary of my favorite newletters

 - An `emailing` outreach assistant that I used when I was working on industrializing the outbound of a startup